Danh295/CCC_CppSolutions/README.md

 # CanadianCompuingContest_CppSolutions
-This repository will contain my solutions to the CCC throughout the years
+This repository will contain my solutions to the CCC throughout the years.